Analysis of a Reaction-Diffusion SIR Epidemic Model with Noncompliant Behavior: Conclusion Future Directions

-We propose three future directions for work along these lines.
-First, similar work to this is carried out in a network-theoretic setting in \cite{CP2}.
+Second, similar work to this is carried out in a network-theoretic setting in \cite{CP2}.
 It may be of interest to develop other types of epidemic models---for example, agent-based or self-exciting point process models---which incorporate human behavior in similar ways.
 Analysis and synthesis of these different types of models could elucidate the different implications of social contagion theory in epidemiology.
-Second, there has been recent interest (even before the onset of COVID-19), in coupling within-host and between-host models for infectious diseases \cite{multiscale0,multiscale1,multiscale2,multiscale3}.
+Third, there has been recent interest (even before the onset of COVID-19), in coupling within-host and between-host models for infectious diseases \cite{multiscale0,multiscale1,multiscale2,multiscale3}.
 Incorporating human behavior into these models in a similar manner to what we suggest here may result in very high fidelity modeling of a pandemic.
-Finally, our work illuminates different facets of an epidemic given our assumptions regarding the manner in which human behavior is incorporated.
+Finally, our work elucidates different facets of an epidemic given our assumptions regarding the manner in which human behavior is incorporated.
 However, this work is entirely qualitative.
 To push toward real-world utility, a more data-driven study which incorporates parameter estimation would likely be necessary.